 Steve Jacobsen is a mineralogist who studies the physics and chemistry of materials in various aspects of geophysical, planetary, chemical and materials sciences.
 Jacobsen’s research in mineral physics deals with the composition, structure, and physical properties of minerals and magmas to understand the dynamic processes of the Earth and to investigate potentially useful properties of minerals and new materials for societal applications.

 Jacobsen received his B.A. in geology and Ph.D. in geophysics from the University of Colorado, Boulder.
-He was a Humboldt Postdoctoral Fellow at Bayerisches Geoinstitut in Bayreuth, Germany, and the Barbara McClintock Postdoctoral Fellow at the Geophysical Laboratory, Carnegie Institution for Science.
+He was a Humboldt Postdoctoral Fellow at Bayerisches Geoinstitut in Bayreuth, Germany, and the Barbara McClintock Postdoctoral Fellow at the Geophysical Laboratory, Carnegie Institution for Science, in Washington DC.

 Jacobsen is interested in the role of volatiles, especially water and carbon, in controlling geophysical processes driving the co-evolution of Earth’s mantle and atmosphere.
 He developed an ultrasonic technique for the diamond-anvil cell, known as GHz-ultrasonic interferometry, which he uses to measure acoustic velocities in Earth and planetary materials at mantle conditions.
 Focusing on the influence of water on mineral physical properties and melting, Jacobsen is working to map mantle water content from dense regional seismic data coming in from the USArray.
 His research has broader implications for the global geochemical budget and origin of the Earth’s water.
 In the area of superhard materials, his recent work has focused on synthesis and characterization of superhard B-C-N compounds rivaling diamond in hardness and having expanded thermal stability for potential application in abrasives and coatings.